 Nadia’s feedback on your question is in no way intended to initiate or replace your healthcare professional’s therapy or advice.
 Please check in with your medical team to discuss your diabetes management concerns.

-AskNadia (ranked #1 by Google), named “Best Diabetes Blog for 2017 by Healthline and one of the top 50 diabetes influencer’s blog that is a must follow, and with 23 nominations, Nadia Al-Samarrie’s efforts have made her stand out as a pioneer and leading patient advocate in the diabetes community.
+AskNadia (ranked #1 by Google), named “Best Diabetes Blog for 2019 by Healthline and named one of the top 50 diabetes influencer’s blog that is a must follow.
+Nadia’s efforts have made her stand out as a pioneer and leading patient advocate in the diabetes community.